jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 ssh <username>@tesla02.recas.ba.infn.it
 ```

-!!! warning “SSH Too Many Authentication Failures Error”
+!!! warning “SSH Error: Too Many Authentication Failures”
 	If you facing this error, use the following command `ssh -o IdentitiesOnly=yes <username>@tesla02.recas.ba.infn.it`

 ## 3 Docker most important commands
 In this document, the most important aspects of Docker will be covered.